Skip to main content

 • Relative adoption

-For most adoption types, prospective parents can work with an adoption agency.
-They can also do this through an independent adoption without the involvement of an agency.
+The type of adoption you choose can affect the exact steps you’ll complete.
+For most adoption types, you can work with an adoption agency.
+You may also seek independent adoption without the involvement of an agency.
 Many parents choose to adopt a child who is in foster care.
 Family members can adopt children in foster care.

 Adoption can be open or closed, depending on how many contacts are desired between the birth parent(s) and adoptive parent(s).
 The birth parent will ask for updates, pictures, and periodic visits in an open adoption.
 In closed adoptions, birth parents don't want any contact or updates.